Solaireis/CWC-Application-Security-Project/Tasks.md

   - At least 10 characters
   - Not more than 2 repeated characters
   - All must be fulfiled when checking with haveibeenpwned api status was not 200 OK/is down.
+    - Acts as a fallback if the haveibeenpwned api is down.
 - Blacklisting of known malicious IP Addresses
   - Mainly used for detecting bots with malicious intent
   - An ineffective mitigation but acts as last resort mitigation against attackers trying to brute force login or doing other malicious activities such as credential stuffing on the web application